MicrosoftDocs/sql-docs/docs/sql-server/install/instance-configuration.md

 [!INCLUDE[wiprlhext](../../includes/wiprlhext-md.md)] users that are members of BUILTIN\Administrators aren't automatically added to the **sysadmin** fixed server role when they connect to [!INCLUDE[ssExpress](../../includes/ssexpress-md.md)].
 Only [!INCLUDE[wiprlhext](../../includes/wiprlhext-md.md)] users who have been explicitly added to a server-level administrator role can administer [!INCLUDE[ssExpress](../../includes/ssexpress-md.md)].
 Members of the Built-In\Users group can connect to the [!INCLUDE[ssExpress](../../includes/ssexpress-md.md)] instance, but they'll have limited permissions to do database tasks.
 For this reason, users whose [!INCLUDE[ssExpress](../../includes/ssexpress-md.md)] privileges are inherited from BUILTIN\Administrators and Built-In\Users in previous releases of Windows must be explicitly granted administrative privileges in instances of [!INCLUDE[ssExpress](../../includes/ssexpress-md.md)] that are running on [!INCLUDE[wiprlhext](../../includes/wiprlhext-md.md)].

-To make changes to the user roles after this installation program ends, use [SQL Server Management Studio](https://docs.microsoft.com/sql/relational-databases/security/authentication-access/join-a-role?view=sql-server-2017) or [Transact-SQL](https://docs.microsoft.com/sql/t-sql/statements/alter-role-transact-sql?view=sql-server-2017).
+To make changes to the user roles after the installation program ends, use [SQL Server Management Studio](../../relational-databases/security/authentication-access/join-a-role.md) or [Transact-SQL](../../t-sql/statements/alter-role-transact-sql.md).